Totchinuko/apiconan.totchinuko.fr/patches/admin.0.7.x.md

     - Node created using the right click menu where not selected automaticly uppon creation.
     - Sudo Log was not functionning
     - Text variable insertion preview was not taking into account the edited script variables.
 This does not execute your script, and will only display default values
+`0.7.3`
+- Scripting:
+    - Variable assigned to returned lists would be cleared when selecting back a node
+    - Returned list allowed to add elements to the list when it does not make sense
+    - Fix Math and Text variable not accepting variable of 1 character
+    - RMB menu was not positioned right in certain windowed modes
+    - Date comparison `Under` did not work properly
+    - `Is Quest in Cooldown` was inverted
+    - `Manual Spawn` only ever spawned one NPC
+    - Export window close button was non functional
+    - `Fire Many Event` and `Try Fire Event` were not working on Scripted Doors, Chests and Game Lights
+    - Fixed Asura's Glory and Midnight Flower not harvestable in resource spawner